This commentary was first published on Nov. 19, 2003. It has been updated.

 Healthcare Services Group

+So there you have it.
 I don't make this stuff up.
 I've dedicated myself to the classic works of investors and teachers like Warren Buffett, Benjamin Graham, Peter Lynch, Bernard Baruch, Charles Royce, and dozens of others.
 Each made millions or billions applying simple mathematical logic, an enthusiasm for business, a knack for spotting an expanding market, and the patience to let their winners run.
 I return to them each month when selecting my Hidden Gems recommendations.

 If you would like to read more about my approach, and study my Hidden Gems recommendations to date, you can take a free 30-day trial with no obligation to subscribe by clicking here.